Summer 2019 Toronto Events and Festivals Guide

 September TBD Toronto’s JFL42 Comedy Festival includes a stunning array of comedians across North America.
 Location: various venues

-FREE THINGS TO DO ALL SUMMER LONG
+FREE THINGS TO DO ALL SUMMER LONG IN TORONTO

 June – October Waterfront Artisan Market Every Saturday this summer HTO Park will play host to the Waterfront Artisan Market along the Toronto waterfront with arts, locally crafted merchandise and foo vendors.
 See our blog post